 How much and when to tip on a gorilla safari.

-Tipping is one of the key things you cannot rule out on a gorilla safari to Uganda/ Rwanda and the Democratic Republic of Congo.
-Much as tipping is not mandatory, appreciating someone for the service offered is very essential for every successful and enjoyable gorilla tour in any gorilla destination you choose.
-Tipping is all about a traveler valuing any kind of services offered to him by his driver guide, rangers, porters and staff at lodges/hotels/ all aimed at meeting and fulfilling a traveler's expectations on a safari.
-Though most travelers have often asked how much to tip, whether to or not to tip plus the amount is entirely a choice of a client depending on the quality of service he/she is offered.
+Tipping is part and partial of safaris in Africa.
+The act is one of the key things you cannot rule out on a gorilla safari to Uganda/ Rwanda and the Democratic Republic of Congo.
+Much as tipping is not mandatory, appreciating someone for the service offered is very essential for a successful and enjoyable gorilla tour in any gorilla destination you choose.
+Tipping is all about a traveler appreciating any kind of services offered to him by his driver guide, rangers, porters and staff at lodges/hotels/ all aimed at meeting and fulfilling a traveler's expectations on a safari.
+Though most travelers have often asked how much to tip, whether to or not to tip, the choice to tip is entirely a choice of a client depending on the quality of service he/she is offered.
 Tipping is not part of our African traditional culture but the practice has presently become part of the tourism sector and ant trip without a tip can be a disappointment.
 Tipping is an indirect encouragement to the service providers to work very hard and ensure quality service delivery.
-If you have been wondering how to tip on your gorilla safari, we bring you the best tipping advice:
+If you have been wondering how to tip on your gorilla safari, check for the best tipping advice with Gorilla Trek Africa

 why should you tip?

 Anyone who has traveled before can tell the wide smile and joy that driver guides, rangers, waitresses and other service provider’s express whenever given a tip.
 The happiness and excitement that a tip comes along with is a clear indication that any safari without a tip is undeniably is a disappointment to the service providers.
 Also, a tip motivates service providers to do extra activities such as cleaning your muddy boots at the end of the trek without you necessarily asking them to do so.